abhaysrivastav/abhaysrivastav.github.io/blogs/llms.md

 These actions are integrated in **chain execution process**, ensuring that each interactions is performed by past events and future interactions can be build upon which has already been established.

+In Langchain, different types of memory systems used to manage and retain conversational context across interactions.
+These memory system decides how past interactions are stored.
+Each type of memory serves different purpose based on the need of the application.

+**Conversation Buffer Memory** stores all messages in a session.
+Provides access to the entire conversation.Everytime user interacts with the system both user query and response are stored in a buffer.
+When the application need to follow a new input, it can access to entire conversation history.
+Entire history is available in a variable.

+**Conversation Buffer Window Memory** stores the last K interactions.
+It is useful for recent context and discards older interactions.

+**Coversation Token Buffer Memory** manages context based on token count.
+Idieal for controlling text length within token limits.

+**Conversation Summary Memory** creates and maintains a summary of the conversation.
+Provides a condensed version of essential points.Avoid referencing every individual interactions.

 **Chunking Strategy** refers to the methods used to divide large piece of data into smaller chunks.It goal is to breakdown the text in such a way that each chunk is still meaningful and retain enough context for the model to process it effectively. **Chunk size** is no of tokens in each chunk.
 It determines how large each piece of text will be when it splits. **Chunk overlap** is no of characters or tokens that are repeated between consecutive chunks.
 **CharacterTextSplitter** is method of splitting text based on a Character.